simeononsecurity/simeononsecurity.ch/content/articles/change-management-cyber-security-enhancing-resilience-evolving-landscape/index.en.md

 A change management framework typically includes the following components:

 - **Change Request Process:** Define a structured process for submitting and reviewing change requests.
 This may involve using a ticketing system or a dedicated change management tool.
-For example, organizations can use **Jira** or **ServiceNow** to streamline the change request process.
+For example, organizations can use **Jira** or **ServiceNow** to simplify the change request process.

 - **Change Review Board:** Establish a **Change Review Board** (CRB) or a similar governing body responsible for evaluating change requests.
 The CRB should consist of representatives from various departments, including IT, security, and business units.
 The board assesses the impact of proposed changes on security and makes decisions on their approval or rejection.